 As an early-career investigator, my research philosophy is rooted in a deep commitment to advancing knowledge at the intersection of neurobiology, translational medicine, and public health.
 I view research as both a scientific endeavor and a moral imperative, to generate findings that inform clinical practice, address health disparities, and improve the lives of vulnerable populations affected by neurological injury and disease.
 My research is further guided by three core principles: innovation through interdisciplinary approaches, inclusion through student mentorship and community engagement, and impact through dissemination and application.

 I have developed a healthy and evolving research agenda that includes several major, interrelated streams of inquiry.
-Each stream is driven by a translational focus, with the long-term goal of informing therapeutic strategies for patients suffering from traumatic brain injury (TBI) and other forms of neurological insult.
+Each stream is driven by a translational focus, with the long-term goal of informing therapeutic strategies for patients suffering from traumatic brain injury (TBI), glioblastoma multiforme, Alzheimer's disease.
 My current work is supported by competitive internal and external funding (see Research Funding section) and has laid a solid foundation for future grant submissions to NIH and other federal agencies.

 Major Streams of Research